dome9/cloud-bots/README.md

 Limitations: none

 ## s3_enable_logging
-What it does: Turns on server access logging
+What it does: Turns on server access logging.
+The target bucket needs to be in the same region as the remediation bucket or it'll throw a CrossLocationLoggingProhibitted error.
+This bot will create a bucket to log to as well.
 Usage: AUTO: s3_enable_logging
 Limitations: none
-Requirements:
-    The target bucket needs to be in the same region as the remediation bucket or it'll throw a CrossLocationLoggingProhibitted error.
-    The target bucket must have write_object and read_bucket_permissions S3 logging ACLs or it'll throw a InvalidTargetBucketForLogging error.
-    This will check for a bucket called <accountNumber>S3accesslogs<region> and create one if it doesn't exist.

 ## s3_enable_versioning
 What it does: Turns on versioning for an S3 bucket